Warnings: vomiting, brief gore, mentions of child death.

 Singing along helped him chase away the pain.
 His fingertips bled again within a few seconds, but Lan Wangji did not stop.
 He played and sang a melody he had started working on the night before Gusu had burned and any trace of it had turned to ash.
 He found that he still recalled enough of it to make it anew.
 To make it better.

 Wei Wuxian sang along with him when he caught on to the tune.
 His voice was clear and elegant despite how tired and pained he was.
 Sometimes he simply followed Lan Wangji’s voice; sometimes he went away on his own, turning the song into something entirely new.

 There was no sound inside the cave aside from them.
-Only the dripping water, the quiet noise of the strings, and their voices mingling till Wei Wuxian fell asleep.
+Only the dripping water, the quiet noise of the strings, and their voices mingling till Wei Wuxian lost consciousness.

 Jiang Fengmian found them four days later.

 With every day that passed, Wei Wuxian’s state had gotten worse.
 Lan Wangji could hear him cough, dehydrated and fevered, every few minutes.
 At first he woke from time to time and requested a song; after the third day came, he did not wake at all.

 Lan Wangji understood for the first time in his life what helplessness felt like.

 He was still looking at the same piece of wall when the sound of shattering rocks came to him.
 He had not moved from that place except to keep the fire going, exhausting all the talismans he could find on the dead bodies around them for the sake of keeping Wei Wuxian warm.
 Not once did he look at him directly.
 Not once did he touch him, even to check on the fever.
 The sound of his continued breathing would have to be enough.